 Specific Judgment: Wasting Disease, Dead Soldiers, Single Day

 More Descriptions of Judgment

-So Verse 28 describes their progress.
-They are coming in now.
-They are going to invade.
+Verse 28 describes their progress.
+They’re coming in now.
+They’re going to invade.
 The Assyrians are coming.
 This is like a travel log.
 This is a campaign, a military campaign.
-“They enter Aiath; they pass through Migron; they store supplies at Michmash.
-They go over the pass and say, ‘We will camp overnight at Geba.’”
+They enter Aiath.
+They pass through Migron.
+They store supplies in Michmash.
+They go over the pass and say, “We’ll camp overnight at Geba.”
 Ramah, then Gibeah, then Gallim, and Laishah, and Anathoth, and Madmenah, and Gebim.
-It is city after city falling, falling, falling, falling.
-One after the other.
-And it is ordained that all the cities in Judah will fall except Jerusalem.
-And so the water of the Assyrian river is going to come right up to the neck.
-City after city after city.
-But then they are going to halt at Nob.
-That is within sight of Jerusalem.
-They are going to get close, and they are going to shake their fists at the mount of Jerusalem, at Mount Zion.
-And why?
-Because they couldn’t get in there because the Lord stopped them short and cut them off.
+It’s city after city, falling, falling, falling, falling.
+The water of the Assyrian river is going to come right up to the neck, city after city.
+But then they’re going to halt at Nob.
+That’s within sight of Jerusalem.
+They’re going to get close, and they’re going to shake their fists at the mount of Jerusalem, at Mount Zion.
+Why?
+Because they couldn’t get in there because the Lord stopped them short.
+He cut them off.

 Effects: Assyria Loses an Empire

-Israel’s Future Foretold: “A Remnant Will Return
+Israel’s Future Foretold: A Remnant Will Return

 Remnant Chosen by Grace

 What about Israel’s future?
-Well, it is summed up in this one phrase, “A remnant will return” (verse 21).
-And thanks be to God for the remnant, because the Jews should not imagine they were any better than the Assyrians, because they weren’t.
-And neither are we.
-Remember, I’ve said the danger again and again in the book of Isaiah is thinking that I am different from that sinner that is being described by Isaiah.
+It’s summed up in this one phrase, “A remnant will return.”
+Thanks be to God for the remnant, because the Jews should not imagine they were any better than the Assyrians.
+They weren’t.
+Neither are we.
+Remember, I’ve said again and again that the danger in the book of Isaiah is thinking, “I’m different from the sinner that’s being described by Isaiah.
 That’s not me.
 I’m not like him.
-I’m not like the Assyrian shaking my fist at God.
+I’m not like the Assyrian, shaking my fist at God.
 I’m nothing like that.
 I would never do anything like that.
 I’m one of the good ones.
 I’m King Hezekiah kneeling down and humbling myself.
-That’s who I am.
-I am saying it is dangerous to read it that way.
+That’s what I am.”
+I’m saying it’s dangerous to read it that way.
 Instead, God speaks of a remnant chosen by grace.
 That’s who is going to return.
-Look at verses 20 through 23.
-“In that day the remnant of Israel, the survivors of the house of Jacob, will no longer rely on him who struck them down but will truly rely on the Lord, the Holy One of Israel.
-A remnant will return, a remnant of Jacob will return to the Mighty God.
-Though your people, O Israel, be like the sand by the sea, only a remnant will return.
+Look at verse 20, “In that day the remnant of Israel, the survivors of the house of Jacob, will no longer rely on him who struck them down, but will truly rely on the Lord, the Holy One of Israel.”
+Verse 21, “A remnant will return.”

+A remnant of Jacob will return to the Mighty God.
+“Though your people, O Israel, be like the sand by the sea, only a remnant will return.
 Destruction has been decreed, overwhelming and righteous.
 The Lord, the Lord Almighty, will carry out the destruction decreed upon the whole land.”
-So God is going to bring an overwhelming destruction on Judah.
-And most of the people will die by the sword, famine, or plague.
+Is 10:22-23.
+God’s going to bring an overwhelming destruction on Judah.
+Most of the people will die by the sword, famine, or plague.
 Most of them will die.
 Some of them will be exiled.
-And 70 years later a tiny remnant, 40,000 plus, will be allowed to come back and resettle.
+And seventy years later a tiny remnant, 40,000 plus, will be allowed to come back and resettle.
 It’s the remnant chosen by grace.
-Isaiah has already mentioned this.
-Isaiah 1:9, “Unless the Lord Almighty had left us some survivors, we would have become like Sodom, we would have been like Gomorrah.”
-In other words, Isaiah is saying, "We're no different than Sodom and Gomorrah.
+Isaiah has already mentioned this in Isaiah 1:9, “Unless the Lord Almighty had left us some survivors, we would have become like Sodom, we should have been like Gomorrah.”
+In other words, Isaiah is saying that we’re no different than Sodom and Gomorrah.
 We’re the same.
 We are sinners.
 We deserve the same wrath.
-Isaiah is going to mention this remnant again in Isaiah 37:31,32 – “Once more a remnant of the house of Judah will take root below and bear fruit above.
+Isaiah is going to mention this remnant again in Isaiah 37:31-32, “Once more a remnant of the house of Judah will take root below and bear fruit above.
 For out of Jerusalem will come a remnant, and out of Mount Zion a band of survivors.
 The zeal of the Lord Almighty will accomplish this.”